PLAN YOUR TRIP

 16% of business trips are taken in airplanes.

-40% of businesses don’t have a travel policy.
+40% of organisations don’t have a travel policy.

 60% of business travellers don’t understand the need for a company travel policy.

-More than 50% of business travellers are allowed by companies to book their trip however they prefer.
+More than 50% of travellers are allowed by companies to book their trip however they prefer.

-27% of business travellers say that their company’s travel policy is poor.
+27% of travellers say that their company’s travel policy is poor.

 52% of employees say that their company’s travel policy only slightly aligns with their company culture.